Section 2.30 - Faculty

 September 1: applicants submit proposals to the sabbatical website.

 September 15: Units forward recommended proposals (including revisions or amendments, if any) to College Sabbatical Review Committee; no further revisions to proposals are permitted.
-The sabbatical proposals will be classified in tiers (Excellent, Good, Satisfactory, and Not recommended) using the standard evaluation instrument by the appropriate College Sabbatical Review Committee based upon objectives and criteria outlined in Sections D and E.
+The sabbatical proposals will be classified in tiers (Recommend, Recommend with reservation, Do not recommend) using the standard evaluation instrument by the appropriate College Sabbatical Review Committee based upon objectives and criteria outlined in Sections D and E.

 October 15: College Sabbatical Review Committee forwards recommended proposals by tiers to the Dean.